Trump inaugural chair: I’m ‘100% innocent’ in lobbying case

 On Friday, a Los Angeles magistrate judge approved a $250 million bail deal negotiated between Barrack’s lawyers and federal prosecutors.
 The arrangement required Barrack to give up passports and submit to electronic monitoring.
 It also imposed a curfew.

 Barrack is charged with conspiracy, obstruction of justice and making false statements during a June 2019 interview with federal agents.

-Matthew Grimes, 27, an Aspen, Colorado-based former executive at Barrack’s company, and Rashid al Malik, 43, an Emirati businessman who prosecutors said acted as a conduit to that nation’s rulers, were also charged in the seven-count indictment returned in Brooklyn federal court.
+Matthew Grimes, 27, an Aspen-based former executive at Barrack’s company, and Rashid al Malik, 43, an Emirati businessman who prosecutors said acted as a conduit to that nation’s rulers, were also charged in the seven-count indictment.

-Grimes also appeared Monday in the same court, where his lawyer entered a not guilty plea for him.
+Grimes also appeared Monday in Brooklyn federal court, where his lawyer entered a not guilty plea for him.